Modular polynomials via isogeny volcanoes: The algorithm

 \subsection{Isogenies from subgroups}

 Let $E/\Fp$ be an elliptic curve.
 Given a cyclic subgroup $H\subseteq E(\barFp)$, V\'{e}lu's formulas construct an isogeny $E\to E'$ with $H$ as its kernel~\cite{Velu:Isogenies}.
-Typically $H$ is specified by a polynomial whose roots in the algebraic closure $\barFp$ are the $x$-coordinates of the points in $H$.
-In our setting we may specify $H$ as the subgroup generated by a point $P\in E(\Fp)$, and work entirely in $\Fp$ rather than an extension field.
+In our setting $H$ is actually generated by an $\Fp$-rational $l$-torsion point, allowing us to work in $\Fp$ rather than an extension field.
 Additionally, the order $l$ of $H$ is odd and $p>3$, allowing us to simplify the formulas.

 \labelenumi{\theenumi.} \labelenumii{\theenumii.}

 The addition $Q+P$ in Step 2b is performed using the group operation in $E(\Fp)$.
 The complexity of Algorithm~\ref{alg11} is $O(l)$ operations in $\Fp$.